kajyr/logbook-fipsas/README.md

 *   [logbook F.I.P.S.A.S.][fipsas]
 Nettuno

-## Installazione

 ## Utilizzo

-1. Esportate da DivingLog le vostre immersione in un file xml
-2.  da un terminale lanciate
+1. Export your dives from you log application of choice in xml
+2. Launch from a terminal

     ```sh
     tofipsas <file>